“Be careful what you say and do; they’re always watching you and judging you.”

-As Albert Einstein once said, “Setting an example is not the main means of influencing another, it is the only means“.
+As Albert Einstein said: “Setting an example is not the main means of influencing another, it is the only means”.
 Don’t just talk your values; walk them, visibly and consistently, day in and day out.

-What’s more, demands of leadership different now than they were in the past.
-People who work for you are better educated, better travelled, and far more plugged into global information networks.
-They are also much more diverse, consisting of as many women as men, representing a vast array of races, religions, nationalities, and ethnic groups.
+What’s more, the demands of leadership are different now than in the past.
+People who work for you are better educated, better travelled and far more plugged in to global information networks.
+They are also more diverse, consisting of as many women as men, representing different religions, nationalities and ethnic groups.

 Keep in mind, however, that organisational cultures do not change overnight.
-You can take time to create a completely people centred, respectful environment.
-As a leader, you not only need a great vision and skilled implementation but also patience, persistence, and a strong will.
+It takes time to create a people-centred, respectful environment.
+As a leader, you not only need a great vision and skilled implementation but also patience, persistence and a strong will.

 The fact that change takes time is no excuse to put off getting started.
-When making tough decisions, always consider the impact on each leg of what Disney calls of the three-legged stool: guests (customers), cast members (employees), and business results.
+When making tough decisions, always consider the impact of what Disney calls of the three-legged stool: guests (customers), cast members (employees), and business results.

 Above all, never make the mistake that far too many leaders make: underestimating their impact on others.
 Everything you say and do matters, perhaps more than we realise.
-Remember the wise words of Lee’s wife, Priscilla: “Be careful what you say and do; that always watching you and judging you”.
+Remember the wise words of Lee’s wife, Priscilla: “Be careful what you say and do; they’re always watching you and judging you.”

 People will not be committed to your leadership unless they can trust you as a competent professional and respect you as a person of good character.
-When they trust and respect you, Lee is convinced that you too can create magic in your organisation, in your career, and in your personal life as well.
+When they trust and respect you, Lee is convinced that you too can create magic in your organisation, career and personal life as well.